 Notable Work by Dr. Pingpank

-The medical community widely accepts that cytoreductive surgery and hyperthermic intraperitoneal chemotherapy can be effective treatments for treating malignant peritoneal mesothelioma.
+The medical community widely accepts that cytoreductive surgery and hyperthermic intraperitoneal chemotherapy can be effective treatments for malignant peritoneal mesothelioma.
 However, it is a highly aggressive procedure, and not all patients are good candidates.

 Dr. Pingpank and his team reviewed three genomic biomarkers, CDKN2A, NF2, and BAP1, which seem to have an impact on patient outcomes.

 One of his studies concluded that specific genetic alterations to CDKN2A and NF2 tend to result in shorter progression-free and overall survival lengths and that these biomarkers should be considered while making treatment decisions for patients with mesothelioma.

 This study will help oncologists and their patients make better decisions and choose the best treatment plan for their circumstance.

 Dr. Pingpank is a very knowledgeable, respectful, and kind physician who cares deeply about the well-being of his patients.
 His former patients have described him as “compassionate”, “knowledgeable”, and “friendly and caring.”

 He spends as much time as possible with them to listen to their concerns, answer any questions they might have, and thoroughly explain the different procedure options.

 If you would like more information about working with Dr. Pingpank or another peritoneal mesothelioma specialist, contact our team.